-In May 2020, the full Moon is called the Full Flower Moon!
+In May, the full Moon is called the full Flower Moon!
 This Moon follows April’s Full Pink Moon.

 When to See the Full Flower Moon

-The Full Flower Moon rises in the evening of Wednesday, May 6.
-It will reach peak fullness at 6:45 A.M.
-Eastern Daylight Time the next morning, on Thursday, May 7.
-Step outside on Wednesday evening for the best view of the bright and beautiful Full Flower Moon!
+The full Flower Moon rises in the evening of Tuesday, May 25.
+It will reach peak illumination at 7:14 A.M.
+Eastern Daylight Time the next morning, on Wednesday, May 26, but will be below the horizon at this time and won’t be visible.
+Step outside on Tuesday evening for the best view of the bright and beautiful full Flower Moon!

 A Supermoon Eclipse

 May’s full Moon will be the second (and last) supermoon of the year!
 A supermoon is just a little bit brighter and larger than a regular full Moon, though it’s hard to tell the difference with the naked eye!

 May’s full Moon also coincides with a total lunar eclipse.
 A total lunar eclipse occurs when Earth stands directly between the Moon and the Sun, which results in Earth casting its shadow on the Moon.
 During a total lunar eclipse, the Moon takes on a red-colored glow.